Culloden, Nova Scotia

 Culloden is a small community in the Canadian province of Nova Scotia, located in the Municipality of the District of Digby in Digby County.

 Etymology

-Culloden is named for the Battle of Culloden, a battle near Inverness in Scotland in 1746, where many Scots were massacred by the British.
+Culloden the community is named after a ship that wrecked on the coastline in 1859.
+The ship was named after the Battle of Culloden, a battle near Inverness in Scotland in 1746, where many Scots were massacred by the British.